 Previous work on mental rotation provides valuable constraints.
-Shepard and Metzler (1971) demonstrated that when subjects were shown drawings of arbitrary shapes and asked to determine whether one shape was a rotation of the other, the time required to identify the shapes as identical was proportional to the angle between them.
-This result seems to suggest that shape representations are orientationspecific, and that subjects cannot compare two shapes to determine whether they are the same without first rotating their representation of one of the shapes to align it with the other.
-However, in the many studies that followed the original (cf. Shepard & Cooper, 1982), one fairly consistent finding was that, whether the shapes being compared were 2D or 3D, the time required tended to be proportionate to the degrees of rotation along the shortest possible axis of rotation.
-How could subjects know the shortest axis of rotation before they knew whether the shapes were the same?
-Shepard and Cooper (1982) suggested that, before mental rotating one of the representations, subjects identify corresponding parts on the two images and these parts guide the rotation.
-If this is true, then subjects must have access to some orientation-invariant representation that can be used to identify corresponding parts.
+Shepard and Metzler (1971) demonstrated that when participants were shown drawings of arbitrary shapes and asked to determine whether one shape was a rotation of the other, the time required to identify the shapes as identical was proportional to the angle between them.
+This result seems to suggest that shape representations are orientation-specific, and that participants cannot compare two shapes to determine whether they are the same without first rotating their representation of one of the shapes to align it with the other.
+However, in the many studies that followed the original (see Shepard and Cooper 1982, for an overview), one fairly consistent finding was that, whether the shapes being compared were 2D or 3D, the time required tended to be proportionate to the degrees of rotation along the shortest possible axis of rotation.
+How could participants know the shortest axis of rotation before they knew whether the shapes were the same?
+Shepard and Cooper (1982) suggested that, before mental rotating one of the representations, people identify corresponding parts on the two images and these corresponding parts guide the rotation.
+If this is true, then people must have access to some orientation-invariant representation that can be used to identify corresponding parts.

-Thus, we propose that subjects use two representations for objects being compared, whether the objects are simple closed shapes or complex, three-dimensional structures.
+Thus, we propose that people use two representations for objects being compared, whether the objects are simple closed shapes or complex, three-dimensional structures.
 The first representation is a qualitative, rotation-invariant representation that describes how an object's parts relate to each other.
-If the object is a closed shape, this representation describes the shape's edges.
-It may include relations which specify the types of angles that exist between connected edges, as well as the relative lengths of edges, etc.
+If the object is a closed, 2D shape, this representation describes the shape's edges.
+It includes relations which specify the types of angles that exist between connected edges, as well as the relative lengths and orientations of the edges.

-When comparing two shapes, we claim that subjects begin by using a structure-mapping process to align the shapes' qualitative representations, identifying the corresponding edges in each shape.
-Once corresponding edges have been identified, subjects cannot immediately conclude that the shapes are the same.
+When comparing two shapes, we claim that people begin by using a structure-mapping process to align the shapes' qualitative representations, identifying the corresponding edges in each shape.
+Once corresponding edges have been identified, people cannot immediately conclude that the shapes are the same.
 The qualitative representations are relatively sparse, lacking specific information about the length and orientation of each edge.
 To determine that the shapes are identical, their quantitative representations must be compared.
-These representations are orientation-specific, so they cannot be compared without first mental rotating one of them to line up its edges with the corresponding edges in the other representation.
-Because corresponding edges are known, subjects can quickly compare one pair of corresponding edges to determine the shortest axis of rotation between them.
+These representations are orientation-specific. so they cannot be compared without first mental rotating one of them to line up its edges with the corresponding edges in the other representation.
+Because corresponding edges are known, people can quickly compare one pair of corresponding edges to determine the shortest axis of rotation between them.
 They must then rotate all the other edges together along this axis, using some mental process that can take linear time.

 Implementation Our shape comparison process starts by decomposing the shape into its component edges by identifying significant discontinuities in the curvature of its outline.
 We then build a qualitative representation where each component edge becomes an entity.
 We compare the qualitative representations using SME.
-The correspondences for the mappings it found are used to compute the quantitative difference.
+The correspondences for the mappings it finds are used to compute the quantitative difference.
 That is, we iterate over every pair of corresponding edges to ascertain whether the rotational difference between every pair is the same.
 This comparison process is an approximation of the mental rotation process described above, since we compare each pair of edges in isolation, rather than rotating the entire set of edges together over a common axis.
 When SME returns multiple mappings (representing multiple possible rotations between the shapes), we pick the shortest possible rotation.